shubhamm2712/InventoryManagementSystem/README.md

 ### Features

-- **Inventory Management**: Users can maintain and update their product inventory and customer data.
+- **Inventory Management**: Users can maintain and update their product inventory.
 - **Customer and Transaction Management**: Users can add customers and maintain transactions.
 - **Data Consistency**: Users cannot disable products or customers involved in transactions, ensuring data integrity.
 - **Atomic Transactions**: Transactions are atomic, meaning they are either fully completed or not at all, ensuring data consistency.